juanpc2018/Aquantia-PCIe-SFP-/README.md

 Trendnet 10G v1 o v2 "Untested"

-Sonnet also has Dual SFP+ with Intel IC compatiblw with older OSX,
+Sonnet also has Dual SFP+ with Intel IC, compatible with older OSX.

-Aquantia requires OSX High Sierra.
+Marvell / Aquantia requires OSX High Sierra.

 Asus & Sonnet have same Aquantia IC, but only Sonnet does Not require OSX Drivers.